Is the “Good Samaritan” Good? Listening to the Parable’s Later Witnesses

 TUESDAY, March 17

-8:30am in Maas Hall (room 159): Breakfast Conversation – Breakfast Conversation – “Preaching the Parables.”
-This breakfast is for people interested in reading, interpreting, teaching, and preaching the parables to come and interact with the speaker about this dynamic, delightful, and difficult task!
-(Public Welcome)
+8:30am in Garden level (downstairs from atrium): Breakfast Conversation – “Preaching the Parables.”
+This breakfast is for people interested in reading, interpreting, teaching, and preaching the parables to come and interact with the speaker about this dynamic, delightful, and difficult task! (local pastors and ministry leaders welcome)

 12:00pm LUNCH in Maas Hall (room 159): Community Conversation w/ students, staff and faculty